-Lived Experiences of International Students in Atlantic Canada: Dr. Ather H. Akbari's Survey Presentation the Immigration, Refugees, and Citizenship Canada (IRCC) and Group ATN.
+The next segment of this public outreach event focused on providing some preliminary analysis of a recently completed survey-based data exploring the lived experiences of international students in Atlantic Canada.
+This survey was spearheaded by Dr. Akbari in collaboration with the Immigration, Refugees, and Citizenship Canada (IRCC) and Group ATN.
 The Saint Mary's University Research Ethics Board reviewed the survey parameters and provided its clearance based on ethical considerations involving human participants.
 Various aspects of lived experiences covering both academic and social lives were addressed in the survey.
 The survey covered a population of about 68,825 international students who had arrived in Atlantic Canada to attend a post-secondary institution during 2018-2023.
 They may have either finished or were still pursuing their education in an Atlantic Canadian institution at the time of survey.
 E-mail invitations to a sample of 41,000 students were sent by IRCC to access the survey questionnaire launched on the Group ATN's website.
 A total of 3,589 responses were received.
 While all multiple-choice type questions have been coded, coding of descriptive questions is in progress.
 Key preliminary findings of the survey are presented below.